Administration works to accommodate students at New Orleans Bowl

 For Baker, he’s seen this exact situation play out before and was sure to put in the effort to create the same opportunity for everyone involved at North Texas.

 “We knew it was a possibility that we could be at a bowl game [on that day],” Baker said.
-“I’ve been at an institution before that has played on commencement day and we did an on-site ceremony which was really nice for the players, the band and the spirit squad members there.
-When the bowl was announced an I saw some students were struggling with the decision, and if they wanted to go to the bowl game I didn’t want them to miss out on commencement.
+“I’ve been at an institution before that has played on commencement day, and we did an on-site ceremony which was really nice for the players, the band and the spirit squad members there.
+When the bowl was announced an I saw some students were struggling with the decision and if they wanted to go to the bowl game, I didn’t want them to miss out on commencement.
 So we decided we would invite them as well.”

 In an attempt to accommodate even more people, Baker and the athletic department have put together a $60 package which includes a bus ride to New Orleans, one night at a hotel and a ticket to the game.

-This will be the third time in the past two years the athletic department will have a service like this with this trek being by far the longest.
+This will be the third time in the past two years the athletic department will have a service like this, with this trek being by far the longest.
 North Texas had packages allowing students to travel to the Heart of Dallas Bowl last season and the Southern Methodist University game earlier this year.

-“We worked with the president office and athletics, [along with others], to subsidize some of the student travel, so we could get that to where it was a relatively cheap fee for our students,” Baker said.
+“We worked with the president’s office and athletics, [along with others], to subsidize some of the student travel, so we could get that to where it was a relatively cheap fee for our students,” Baker said.
 “We want students to be able to go and hopefully we fill all of the buses up.
 We’re basically offsetting the cost of this trip by about 65 or 70 percent of it, so it’s a great deal for our students but also a great deal for our team and our university if we have a big crowd there.”

-More information on the student travel package and the commencement ceremony in New Orleans can be found at www.meangreensports.com.
+More information on the student travel package and the commencement ceremony in New Orleans can be found at meangreensports.com.

 Featured Image: North Texas football fans celebrate the 46-43 win over the University of Alabama at Birmingham on Sept.
 23 at Apogee Stadium.
 Sara Carpenter